 Two weeks after the attacks began, the phantom prowler disappeared, never to be seen again.

-The Mad Gasser’s physical depictions are usually based on the first case reported to the media.
+The Mad Gasser’s physical depictions are usually based on the first case reported to the media2.
 The Kearney family described him as a tall, thin man dressed in dark clothing and a tight cap.
 He allegedly wielded a flit gun; normally used to spray pesticide, it’s from this tool that he expelled his gas.

 This gives us a general description, though another report describes the Gasser as a woman disguised as a man.
 Plus, if the victims were under the influence of a poisonous gas, we can’t rely on their descriptions to be completely accurate.
 In theory, the Mad Gasser could be anybody.

 At first, the Mattoon police took the Gasser seriously.
 In the week following the initial attacks, however, the police were inundated with so many false cases that they diagnosed many of the victims as suffering from mass hysteria.
 Later, they solved the mystery by simply deciding that there were no victims at all.
 Everyone was suffering from mass hysteria, the news reports were stoking public fear, and the local women were anxious because the men were away in the war.
-This would become the accepted theory, and the Mad Gasser would go on to become a famous case of mass hysteria.
+This would become the accepted theory, and the Mad Gasser would go on to become a famous case of mass hysteria3.

 But was it?

 Some at the time speculated the ‘gas’ was actually toxic waste or pollutants.
 Others have since argued that there really was an assailant mixed in with the false reports.
 There were multiple potential attacks on August 31st and September 1st after all, before talk of the Gasser reached the media on September 2nd.
 No attacks were reported in the two high-income areas of town either, and ceased incredibly abruptly for a shared delusion.
-There’s a legitimate argument to be made that the initial cases were true, but media reporting and hysteria lead to later false reports muddying the waters.
+There’s a legitimate argument to be made that the initial cases were true, but media reporting and hysteria lead to later false reports muddying the waters4.

 And, of course, there’s always someone who floats the idea that the Gasser was real—just not human.